 Air quality remains severe in Delhi-NCR, crackdown on violaters; Haze in Punjab and Haryana too

-Air quality remained in the 'severe' category in Delhi and surrounding cities on Saturday, while Haryana and Punjab too were enveloped in a blanket of haze, prompting their chief ministers to press the Centre for an urgent meeting to develop a joint action plan to address the "serious" situation due to pollution in the region.
-A day after the Delhi-NCR recorded its worst air quality forcing authorities to shut schools, ban all construction activities and declare a public health emergency, there was a slight dip in pollution levels with the overall air quality index (AQI) at 402 at 8 pm as against 484 on Friday.
+Air quality remained in the 'severe' category in Delhi and surrounding cities on Saturday despite a marginal dip in pollution while Haryana and Punjab too were blanketed by haze, prompting their chief ministers to press the Centre for an urgent meeting to develop a joint action plan to address the "serious" situation.
+A day after the Delhi-NCR recorded its worst air quality forcing authorities to shut schools, ban construction activities and declare a public health emergency, the overall air quality index (AQI) was at 402 at 8 pm, as against 484 on Friday, following light winds and scattered rainfall.

+The share of stubble burning in Delhi's pollution also reduced from 44 percent on Friday, the season's highest, to 17 percent on Saturday, government air quality monitor SAFAR said.
+The AQI dipped to an average of 399 for the past 24 hours, which is in the "very poor" category and a shade better than the 'severe' category, according to the Central Pollution Control Board's (CPCB) 4 pm bulletin on Saturday.

-However, 20 out of 37 monitoring stations recorded AQI in severe categories (401-500).
+However, at 8 pm 20 out of 37 monitoring stations recorded AQI in severe category (401-500).
 Vivek Vihar was the most polluted at 450 followed by Anand Vihar and ITO, both at 448.
-In a crackdown on violators, authorities arrested 34 people including a director and three engineers, from sites of five real estate groups in Noida and Greater Noida for carrying out construction activities despite the ban.
+In a crackdown on violators, authorities arrested 38 people including a director and three engineers, from sites of five real estate groups in Noida and Greater Noida for carrying out construction activities despite the ban.

+The South Delhi Municipal Corporation also issued four challans of Rs 5 lakh each to construction companies involved in the ongoing development work in Pragati Maidan.
+Amid concerns over the impact of the pollution on the T-20 match between India and Bangladesh at the Arun Jaitley stadium here, the SDMC said it has intensified water sprinkling in the area around the playground.

 In the National Capital Region (NCR), Ghaziabad, Noida and Greater Noida recorded AQIs of 455, 432 and 429, respectively, at 8 pm on Saturday.
 On Friday, they had an AQI of over 490.
 Weather experts said there is a significant improvement in wind speed and it will increase gradually from Sunday.